PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation.rst

 .. note::

-    Building Lightning-Kokkos with MPI requires a MPI library and ``mpi4py``.
+    Building Lightning-Kokkos with MPI requires an MPI library and ``mpi4py``.

 To install Lightning-Kokkos with MPI support, we recommend first installing Kokkos for your specific architecture such as CPU (``SERIAL``, ``OPENMP``),  Nvidia GPU (``CUDA``), or AMD GPU (``HIP``) and exporting the install location to ``CMAKE_PREFIX_PATH`` as described above.